 The only self catering property in Bruges that has been awarded a Trip Advisor Certificate of Excellence.
 This attractive fully renovated three bed house is located in the very heart of the historical and medieval town of Bruges.
 It is situated within easy walking distance of the central market square and the historical, gastronomic and cultural highlights of Bruges whilst still being in a quiet neighbourhood close to the windmill flanked canal.
-Optional secure garage parking is available if required
+We provide free WiFi and optional secure garage parking is available if required

 However if you fancy a change of scenery there are many seaside resorts within a half hour drive.
-Alternatively using Bruges as a base you may want to strike out to Brussels, Ypres, Ghent or beyond.
+Alternatively using Bruges as a base you may want to strike out to Brussels, Ypres, Ghent, Holland or beyond.